SyedAmer7861/SyedAmer7861/README.md

 - 👋 Hi, I’m @Syed Amer Ali
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently persuing Btech in C.S.E
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me

 <!---